-- accessible to the child. - Marking ladders are used to enable pupils to assess their learning for some individuals.

-- The school has established a Calm School Code which feeds into the behaviour policy and core values.
+- pupils to assess their learning. - Pupil 'reflections' regarding their own learning is encouraged and these are recorded in books. - Pupils are given time to respond to teacher's marking and to complete their AMG. - Open ended questioning is used to promote curiosity and thinking skills. - Pupils are grouped by both ability and mixed ability, depending on the nature of the task. - The Schools Behaviour Policy is followed. - The school has established a Calm School Code which feeds into the behaviour policy and core values.
 Every class displays our code i.e. 'Listen carefully, Act kindly, Move calmly'.
 This is also displayed around the school. - Every class works collectively on their 'class expectations' to support positive work ethic and behaviour.
-This includes pupils detailing the expectations they have on their teachers / teaching assistants and vice versa. - House points are awarded for positive learning behaviours.
+This includes pupils detailing the expectations they have on their teachers / teaching assistants and vice versa. - House points are awarded for positive learning behaviours. - Raffle tickets are awarded for positive behaviours.